 LYNX offers two web trading platforms: LYNX Basic and Account Management.

 LYNX Basic is LYNX's own web trading platform, while Account Management is provided by Interactive Brokers.
 For transferring money and managing your account, you can only use the Account Management platform.

 In this review, we tested LYNX Basic.
-If you are interested in Account Management, you can read more about it in the Interactive Brokers review.
+If you are interested in the Account Management platform, you can read more about it in the Interactive Brokers review.

 Look and feel

 The LYNX web trading platform is user-friendly and good for execution.
-It's well-designed but it lacks customizability.
+It is well-designed but lacks customizability.

 Login and security

-LYNX provides only a one-step login.
-A two-step login would be more secure.
+LYNX provides only one-step login.
+A two-step login process would be more secure.

 The search functions are OK.
-You can search based on tickers and company names, but the listing is not based on relevancy.
+You can search based on tickers and company names, but search results aren't ranked by relevancy.
 For example, if you search for Apple, the German stock exchange appears first and not the US NASDAQ.

 You can use the following order types: